 Discouraging low wages

-UBI would give employees bargaining power.
-As Annie Lowrey says, “why take a crummy job for 7.25 an hour when you have a guaranteed 1,000 dollars a month to fall back on?”
+UBI would give employees enough security to have bargaining power.
+As Annie Lowrey says, 'why take a crummy job for 7.25 an hour when you have a guaranteed 1,000 dollars a month to fall back on?'

 Think of it like Monopoly

-Most people intuitively think that jobs lead to money, but the reality is that money actually leads to jobs.
-Without money, you cannot build a life that will get you a job.
-In order to get a job, you need to have a house with a shower, a set of clothes, money for transport, money for food, etc. If you want to contribute to the economy on an even greater scale and start your own business, you’ll need even more money.
+Most people intuitively think that jobs lead to financial wealth, but the reality is that having money actually leads to jobs.
+Without the privilege of wealth, it is more difficult to build a life that makes landing a job easier.
+In order to get a job, you need to have a house with a shower, a set of approrpriate interview clothes and the funds to cover the cost of transport and food during the working day.
+If you want to contribute to the economy on an even greater scale and start your own business, you’ll need even more money.
 In the game Monopoly, everyone starts off with a little bit of money – without it, the game wouldn’t work and no one would be able to become rich or successful.
 UBI is like Monopoly – everyone starts off with a little bit of money, and uses it to fuel a thriving economy.